denglerchr/Mosquitto.jl/README.md

 A wrapper around the Mosquitto C Api.
 The package provides easy to use MQTT client functionality.

-## Package Status
-* **Linux + Julia v1.6.x** has trouble when using multiple threads.
-You need to upgrade to 1.7 or use single thread with manual "loop" calls for that specific configuration.
-MQTT v5 features like properties are not yet implemented.
-If you have the need for those, feel free to add an request on Github.

 ## Installation
 Download the julia package by typing the following in your julia repl `]add https://github.com/denglerchr/Mosquitto.jl`